How to Write an Academic Cover Letter With Examples

 My current research project, which is an expansion on my dissertation, “[insert title here],” involves [insert research project here].
 I have published my dissertation findings in Science Journal and am in the processing of doing the same with my findings from my current research.
 The laboratory resources at XYZ University would enable me to expand my research to include [insert further research plans here] and seek further publication.

 Beyond my successes as a researcher (including five published papers and my current paper in process), I have had extensive experience teaching a variety of biology courses.
-As a graduate student at Science University, I served as a teaching assistant and guest lecturer for both biology and chemistry introductory courses, and won the university award for outstanding teacher’s assistant.
+As a graduate student at Science University, I served as a teaching assistant and guest lecturer for both biology and chemistry introductory courses and won the university award for outstanding teacher’s assistant.
 As a postdoctoral fellow at the University of ABC, I have had the opportunity to teach Introduction to Biology as well as a graduate-level course, Historicizing Molecular Biology.
-In every class, I strive to include a blend of readings, media, lab work and discussion in order to actively engage students with the material.
+In every class, I strive to include a blend of readings, media, lab work, and discussion to actively engage students with the material.
 I would love the opportunity to bring my award-winning lesson planning and teaching skills to your biology department.

 I am confident that my research interests and experience combined with my teaching skills make me an excellent candidate for the Assistant Professor of Biology position at XYZ University.
-I have attached my curriculum vitae, three recommendations and the two requested sample publications.
+I have attached my curriculum vitae, three recommendations, and the two requested sample publications.
 I would be happy to send you any additional materials such as teaching evaluations or past and proposed course syllabi.
 I will be available to meet with you at the ASBMB conference in April or anywhere else at your convenience.
 Thank you so much for your consideration; I look forward to hearing from you.